-Hansen, Allen & Luce, Inc. (HAL) was retained by Skyline Mountain Resort Special Service District to prepare the Drinking Water Source Protection (DWSP) Plan 2016 Update for the Thads Peak Well.
-Source protection areas for the well have been delineated as defined in R309-600-9 (DDW, 2003).
+Hansen, Allen & Luce, Inc. (HAL) was retained by Skyline Mountain Resort Special Services District to prepare the Drinking Water Source Protection (DWSP) Plan 2016 Update for the Club House Well.
+Source protection areas for the well have previously been delineated in accordance with R309-600-9 and submitted to the Division of Drinking Water (DDW).

 This introduction addresses the water system information, source information, and designated person information.
 Subsequent chapters of this report address the Delineation Report, Inventory of PCSs, Management Program for Existing and Future PCSs, Implementation Schedule, Resource Evaluation, Record Keeping, Contingency Plan, Public Notification, and Waivers.
+The Delineation Report has not changed since the previous DWSP update was submitted to DDW.